m00nlight/m00nlight.github.io/_posts/2015-10-14-is-god-a-complexity-system-specialist.md

 All these observation inspire me to look at problems in a new perspective.
-Just think about human neuros, they may be also follow the principle of *emergence*, every neuro play with a very simple rules, but thousand millions of neuros can produce extremely phenomena which we still can not understand.
+Just think about human neuros, they may be also follow the principle of *emergence*, every neuro play with  very simple rules, but hundreds billion of neuros can produce extremely phenomena which we still can not understand.

 Some other clues which indicate that human brain actually does not work in